ViWalls/pureRGB/README.md

 Pictured: Title Screen (Red OG) Front Sprite (SGB), Pokedex Data (SGB), Back Sprite Gen I (SGB), Back Sprite SW97 (Red OG).

-If someone is interested or want to use these sprites for his own projects it's ok.
+If someone is interested or want to use these sprites for his own projects it's fine.
 You have the version of **metalflygon08** who provided the back sprite but made some changes from original fake design OR the one I made using the previous one as base, where I reverted those minor changes loyal to original art and extended the footprint one pixel long, matching my perception of its foot anatomy.

 ![FakeMimebymetalflygon08](/screenshots/FakeMimebymetalflygon08.png?raw=true) ![FakeMimebyViWalls](/screenshots/FakeMimebyViWalls.png?raw=true) ![FakeMimeSprite](/gfx/pokemon/front/mr.mime.png?raw=true) ![FakeMimeBackSpriteGenI](/gfx/pokemon/back/mr.mimeb.png?raw=true) ![FakeMimeBackSpriteSW97](/gfx/pokemon/back_sw/mr.mimeb.png?raw=true)